georgejkaye/georgejkaye.github.io/pages/fyp/fyp.md

 My MSci final year project: a set of tools to help investigation of terms from various fragments of the λ-calculus.
 The core function of the tools is to represent these λ-terms as *maps*.
 Background information can be found in the [Project Report](/pages/fyp/docs/2019-04-08-final-report.pdf).

+These tools were presented at [CLA 2019](http://cla.tcs.uj.edu.pl/)!
+You can download the slides [here](/pages/fyp/docs/CLA'2019 - A visualiser for linear lambda-terms as rooted 3-valent maps.pdf).

 ## Tools

 Two tools were made for the project: